kvizyx/kick-sdk/README.md

 ---

+Kick SDK is a toolkit for Golang applications that provides a clean way to interact with Kick public APIs.

 ## Documentation

 - [Kick APIs](https://docs.kick.com/) - official documentation for Kick APIs
 - [Kick SDK](https://kick-sdk.pages.dev) - documentation specifically for Kick SDK

+## Contributing

+You are more than welcome to contribute!
+Where it's possible, please include unit tests for any code that is introduced by your contribution.
+It's also helpful if you can include usage examples in the documentation.

 ## License